Haw. Code R. § 12-222.1-7

 (5) The upper edge of the water connection between water column, gage glass, or water level sensing device in the boiler, shall not be above the lowest visible water level in the gage glass.
 In addition, no part of the pipe connection shall be above the point of connection at the water column;

-(6) Boilers having a maximum allowable working pressure of 400 psi or less shall always have at least one gage glass in service;
+(A) Boilers having a maximum allowable working pressure of four hundred (400) psi or less shall always have at least one gage glass in service; or

-(D) When the water level in at least one gage glass is not readily visible to the operator in the area where control actions are initiated, either a fiber optic cable (with no electrical modification of the optical signal) or mirrors shall be provided to transfer the optical image of the water level to the control area.
-Alternatively, any combination of two of the following shall be provided:
+(iv) When the water level in at least one gage glass is not readily visible to the operator in the area where control actions are initiated, either a fiber optic cable (with no electrical modification of the optical signal) or mirrors shall be provided to transfer the optical image of the water level to the control area.

-(ii) An independent continuous transmission and display of an image of the water level in a gage glass.
-The display of a remote water level indicator shall have a clearly marked minimum water level reference at least two (2) inches above the lowest permissible water level, as determined by the manufacturer;
+Provided that alternatively any combination of either an independent remote water level indicator or an independent continuous transmission and display of an image of the water level in a gage glass may be used.
+If the latter is used, then the display of a remote water level indicator shall have a clearly marked minimum water level reference at least two (2) inches above the lowest permissible water level, as determined by the manufacturer;

 (A) Ensure a one-foot overlap of all adjoining sections so the water level is visible; or